abdullahjan007/Aws/README.md

 # Bastion Host and Jump Server:
 Our server/ec2 is in a private subnet so they don’t have a public IP and we cannot ssh into these instances directly and can’t create public ip address for it so what we can do?.. we can create a bastion host or jump host in public subnet and through that we can connect to our ec2 instance in private subnet.
 Flow is -> we first connect to bastion host and then from bastion host we connect to our ec2.
 With bastion we have a proper logging mechanism etc. <br></br>

+# Q: What is Elastic IP address? <br></br>
+Elastic ip address in aws is nothing but an ip address that will remain the same even if instance is deleted or terminated, we can also say it as a static ip address.
+Let’s take an example, if we assign an elastic ip to an ec2 instance then if the ec2 instance goes down and come back the ip still remains the same. <br></br>